USGS-WiM/STNWebserviceDocumentation/README.md

+## Update, 2018-02-20: Deprecated
+### This repo has been superceded by the STNServicesDocumentation repo and is no longer being actively maintained.

-﻿# stn web service descriptions
+# stn web service descriptions

 > Describes the REST endpoint for STN Web Services.
 It is an angular application that uses angular-ui-mobile

 > Build environment: Visual Studio 2013 with TypeScript 1.4

-## Update, 2018-02-20: Deprecated
-### This repo hasa been superceded by the STNServicesDocumentation repo and is no longer being actively maintained.

 ## Project setup